-Expected costs for the coming year will involve operation and maintenance of the plant as well as groundwater monitoring at the barrier.
-The primary purpose of this project is to maintain the integrity of the Basins and provide a more reliable means of replenishing the basin through injection.
+Expected costs for the coming year will involve operation and maintenance of the plant, groundwater monitoring at the barrier, and improvements to optimize facility operations based on the engineering study.
+The primary purpose of this project is to maintain the integrity of the Barrier and provide a more reliable means of replenishing the basins through injection.
 This program is funded 100% from the Replenishment Fund.